furkandurmus/ComfyUi-Style-Transfer/README.md

 For images containing text:

-1. Enable the custom OCR preprocessing node in the workflow as named logo_processor.
+1. Enable the custom OCR preprocessing node in the workflow as named image/logo_processor.
 2. Adjust the preprocessing parameters based on the characteristics of your text-containing image, especially lower the controlnet strength around 0.1.

 ## Examples